Utah Truck Accident Laws & Regulations

 • Inspection requirements for vehicles

 Federal trucking regulations also impose hours of service limitations on drivers.
-These limitations are designed to prevent drivers from becoming fatigued or drowsy behind the wheel and subsequently causing accidents.
+These limitations are designed to prevent drivers from becoming fatigued or drowsy behind the wheel, causing accidents.
 They state that:

-• Truckers may not drive for more than 11 hours after coming on duty following an off-duty period of at least 10 consecutive hours.
+• Truckers may not drive for more than 11 hours after coming on duty following an off-duty period of at least ten consecutive hours.

-• Truckers may not drive past the 14th hour after coming on duty following an off-duty period of at least 10 consecutive hours.
+• Truckers may not drive past the 14th hour after coming on duty following an off-duty period of at least ten consecutive hours.

-• Truckers must take a break of at least 30 minutes after having driven for eight consecutive hours.
+• Truckers must take a break of at least 30 minutes after driving for eight consecutive hours.

-• Truckers may not drive more than 60 hours in any seven-day period or more than 70 hours in any eight-day period.
+• Truckers may not drive more than 60 hours in any seven days or more than 70 hours in any eight days.
 The seven- or eight-day periods reset following an off-duty period of at least 34 consecutive hours.